logo Matrix Hookshot

 Authenticating

-To authenticate with services, you must first have a DM room with the bridge set up.
+All services mentioned below support authenticating via a DM room with the bridge bot, using bot commands.
 In this guide, we are going to assume the bot is called @hookshot:example.com but this will vary for your setup.
-For all the instructions below, commands should only be executed in the DM room.
+For all the instructions below, commands should only be executed in your DM room with hookshot.

 GitHub